 The Solicitor General is supported by four Deputies, 16 Attorney Assistants, four recent law-school graduates serving as one-year Bristow

 Fellows, and a highly dedicated support staff.
 In the last few years, the Office has also hired law school students through the Department’s Summer Law Intern Program, 2L and 3L law students serving in voluntary internships, and 3rd and 4th year undergraduate students serving in voluntary internships.
-For further information and application details, see details below.
+For more information and application details, please see below.

 The Office of the Solicitor General (OSG) carries a heavy and important workload with a relatively small legal staff.
 The Office, therefore, typically hires only attorneys with strong academic records and relevant legal experience, such as a federal judicial clerkship at the appellate level or significant appellate litigation experience.
 Turnover in Assistant positions is also sporadic and often very difficult to predict.
 There is, therefore, no predictable annual or periodic "hiring cycle."